josephpipitone/megazone-cloud-tech-assessment/README.md

 # Megazone Cloud Tech Assessment

 This repository contains the Infrastructure as Code (IaC) for the Megazone Cloud Tech Assessment.
 For both the C1 and C3 assignments, I structured the solution using Terraform modules — this is my standard way of working because it promotes reusability and keeps everything clean and maintainable.
-In a real production environment, these modules would live in a centralized module repo, allowing any team or project to source and reuse them consistently with a simple reference:
+In a real production environment, these modules could live in a centralized module repo, allowing any team or project to source and reuse them consistently with a simple reference:

 ```hcl
  source = "http://fqdn/path-to-module/shared-modules//submodule-name?param=param"